Calcifer777/learn-kubernetes/docs/source/networking.rst

 The fully qualified domain name for a service is:
 `<service-name>.<namespace>.svc.cluster.local`

-Pods can have DNS records, but the fist component of the FQDN is just the internal IP of the Pod, with periods replaced by dashes.
+Pods can have DNS records, but the fist component of the FQDN is just the internal IP of the Pod, with periods replaced by dashes; that is `<pod-ip-with-dashes.default.pod>`

 ************************************
 Ingress